Sound Architecture: Constructing Strong Foundations through Letter Sound Accuracy

 Continuous sounds include all vowels and the consonants f, l, m, n, r, s, v, w, y, & z.

-Typically continous sounds are taught first during phonemic blending and segmenting activities because they’re easier to learn.
+Typically continuous sounds are taught first during phonemic blending and segmenting activities because they’re easier to learn.

 Stop Sounds: